 A Little More Information About the Core Requirements

-All of the core requirements are imperative to becoming a well-trained Ultrasound Technologist.
+All of the core requirements are imperative to becoming a well-trained Ultrasound Technician.
 The core requirements will touch on the basic education that a healthcare professional such as an Ultrasound Technologist needs to be fully informed about.
 Anatomy & Physiology is most important, as the technologist needs to able to identify the organs that he or she is capturing an image of.
 The Patient Care Procedures course proves to be of the utmost importance in ensuring that patients are properly taken care of while they are in your care.
 Physics in Ultrasound is also a critical subject to learn in order to understand how Physics relates to songraphy.
 This course will provide clear concepts and analogies that will help graduates understand imaging instruments and the basics of sound waves.
 Another major course that is critical to becoming a professional Ultrasound Technologist is Sonography Equipment Operation.
 In this course, students will get extensive knowledge about 4D ultrasounds, Biosound Esaote, Chison, GE, Sonoscape, Sonosite.

 Providing the Tools and Equipment for You to Succeed